mus-format/mus-go/README.md

 Why did I write another [benchmarks](https://github.com/ymz-ncnk/go-serialization-benchmarks)?
 Existing [benchmarks](https://github.com/alecthomas/go_serialization_benchmarks)
-currently have some issues, just try to run them several times, you will most likely get different results (such that it's impossible to determine which serializer is faster).
+currently have some issues - just try to run them several times, you will most likely get different results, such that it's impossible to determine which serializer is faster.
 Having done so, I simply did not know which one to choose.
 That was one of the reasons, and basically I made them for my own use.

 # How To Use